Ask an Expert: Four Tips for Summer Safety

 - Install a four-sided fence around home pools.

-- When boating, always wear a properly fitted life jacket.
+- Wear a properly fitted life jacket when boating.

-- Never leave infants, children or pets in a parked car, even if the windows are cracked open.
+- Never leave infants, children or pets in a parked car, even if the windows are cracked.

 - Dress infants and children in loose, lightweight, light-colored clothing.